volaxrelax/relaxtoken/ERC-Proposal-2-Tier-Token.md

 # Purpose
 ---
-This is an inspired by the [ERC-809 standard](https://github.com/ethereum/EIPs/issues/809) (Renting Standard for Rival, Non-Fungible Tokens), which is in turn an extension for the ERC-721 non-fungible token standard.
+This is inspired by the [ERC-809 standard](https://github.com/ethereum/EIPs/issues/809) (Renting Standard for Rival, Non-Fungible Tokens), which is an extension for the ERC-721 non-fungible token standard.

 While the ERC-809 standard caters for rental rights, it does not tokenise them.
 This standard aims to tokenise such rental rights and thus allow the rental rights to be easily exchanged between different parties.